Get

-When it comes to choosing a feline companion, two distinctive, unique breeds are the Savannah Cat and the Maine Coon.
+When choosing a feline companion, two distinctive, unique breeds are the Savannah and the Maine Coon.
 At first glance, it’s easy to see the differences in appearance, but there is so much more to them than meets the eye.

-The Savannah Cat, with its wild African ancestry, is a relatively new breed but popular for its exotic look and nature.
-The Maine Coon, a hardy cat beloved for its amiable personality, has long been a favorite and is one of the most popular cat breeds today.
+With their wild African ancestry, the Savannah is a relatively new breed but popular for their exotic appearance and friendly nature.
+The Maine Coon, a hardy cat beloved for their amiable personality, has long been a favorite and is one of the most popular cat breeds today.

-While the Savannah Cat brings an element of excitement and adventure to the home, it isn’t necessarily the best choice for first-time cat owners.
+While the Savannah Cat brings excitement and adventure to the home, they aren’t the best choice for first-time cat owners.
 On the other hand, the Maine Coon is perfect for new pet owners and families.

 Keep reading to learn everything you need to know about these two beautiful breeds and see what makes them special.